dec1/Virtual-Display-in-Docker/README.md

 # Virtual Display in Docker

-Many applications and automated tests, such as those using Selenium for browser automation, must be run in a **graphical environment** to function properly.
+Some applications and automated tests, must be run in a **graphical environment** to function properly.
 It would be nice to also be able to run such applications (or automated tests theron) in **headless** environments like CI/CD pipelines or cloud-based servers.
 Its possible, but doing so can be challenging.

 This repository, and the included [scripts](script/) helps you setup a Docker container with a virtual display suitable for running applications that normally require a graphical environment.